Mariners manager Scott Servais: ‘We’re all systems go’ for on-time spring training

 “Really, it’s the first time coming to spring training as a group where it’s really nice to have the core of our group (remain) the same,” he said.
 “We’ve had a lot of turnover (in past seasons) as we’ve looked to get better in different areas.
 This is a group that we are really excited about.
 It’s a group we can grow with.”

-In the final days of the 2020 season, Servais expressed the belief that this year’s team would compete for a postseason spot.
+In the final days of the 2020 season, Servais expressed the belief that the team this year would compete for a postseason spot.
 But the organization hasn’t supplemented the roster to the level that many expected.
 In recent weeks, he’s been much more careful in listing his expectations for the upcoming season.

-On Tuesday, he met with the media on a Zoom call as part of the Mariners’ Virtual Baseball Bash.
-It was likely his last availability until that first report date, which sources indicate will be on Feb.
+Tuesday, he met with media members on a Zoom call as part of the Mariners’ Virtual Baseball Bash.
+It likely was his last availability until that first report date, which sources indicate will be Feb.
 17.

 “Right now, we’re all systems go on a normal start date for spring training,” he said.

 “Things change daily based on things that show up on the internet, different letters and all this other stuff,” he said.
-“Later this week, there’s a call with the Major League managers with the commissioner’s office, and I’m sure we’ll find out more at that time.
+“Later this week, there’s a call with the major league managers with the commissioner’s office, and I’m sure we’ll find out more at that time.
 But we’re lining up physicals for the first day of pitchers and catchers like we normally would.”

 Here’s a few notable comments from the hourlong session.

-*** Servais believes there’s still a possibility that general manager Jerry Dipoto will add veteran players via free agency.
-The Mariners have acquired a handful of pieces but have been quiet on the free agent market with rumored payroll limitations.
+*** Servais said he believes there’s still a possibility that general manager Jerry Dipoto will add veteran players via free agency.
+The Mariners have acquired a handful of pieces but have been quiet on the free-agent market with rumored payroll limitations.

 “It is an ongoing process,” Servais said.
 “Everybody’s seen how the offseason has played out with free agent players and the lack of movement there has been around the league.
-Things are starting to pick up here in the last 6-7 days, and a few more guys are signing.
+Things are starting to pick up here in the last six, seven days, and a few more guys are signing.
 There’s still a lot of really good players out there — veteran guys that can help stabilize a young group like we have and be contributors.
 There’s no stone unturned when it comes to Jerry and looking at ways to upgrade our ballclub.”

 And yet, he offered similar comments to Dipoto downplaying the need for them.

-“I say all that knowing that we still want to give our young players every opportunity to grow,” Servais said. “that is a focus for us.
+“I say all that knowing that we still want to give our young players every opportunity to grow,” Servais said.
+“That is a focus for us.
 We’ve got a lot of good young players and we’ve got more coming.
 There are ways to incrementally improve your club.
 I don’t think we’re done.”

 *** Servais confirmed they will still use a six-man rotation even with Marco Gonzales seemingly showing his displeasure with the plan in a recent media session.